Causal Inference in high dimensions: A marriage between Bayesian modeling and good frequentist properties: Modeling framework in high dimensions

 \subsection{Basis expansion specification}

-The computational burden of the Gaussian process prior can be greatly alleviated using basis functions, such as cubic splines.
-This reduces the amount of flexibility in estimation of $f_j(\boldsymbol{X_j})$ as we are restricting the class of functions permitted by our prior specification, but greatly reduces the computational complexity and allows us to model much larger data sets.
+The computational burden of using Gaussian processes can be greatly alleviated by using basis functions.
+Even though using basis functions are less flexible for estimating $f_j(\boldsymbol{X_j})$, it greatly reduces the computational complexity which allows us to model much larger data sets.
 To do this, we must introduce some additional notation.
-Let $\boldsymbol{\widetilde{X}}_j$ represent an $n$ by $q$ matrix of basis functions.
-Then, we write $f_j(\boldsymbol{X_j}) = \boldsymbol{\widetilde{X}}_j \boldsymbol{\beta}_j$ and assume:
+Let $\boldsymbol{\widetilde{X}}_j$ represent an $n$ by $q$ matrix of basis functions, such as cubic splines.
+We write $f_j(\boldsymbol{X_j}) = \boldsymbol{\widetilde{X}}_j \boldsymbol{\beta}_j$ and assume: